francesco-fiorini/QKDEavesdropperLocalization/README.md

 # QKDEavesdropperLocalization
-# Qiskit Implementation of Eavesdropper Localization method for fiber BB84 Quantum Key Distribution protocol
+# Qiskit Implementation of Fiber-Based BB84 Quantum Key Distribution with Intercept-Resend Attack

-This code provides a Qiskit implementation of a statistical method for localizing eavesdroppers along an optical fiber within the framework of the BB84 Quantum Key Distribution protocol.
-The software simulates the protocol's operations and by leveraging the analytical Quantum Bit Error Rate (QBER) model, it identifies the two candidate positions of an eavesdropper conducting a full intercept-resend attack on the fiber.
+This project provides a **Qiskit-based simulation** of a fiber-based Quantum Key Distribution (QKD) scenario using the BB84 protocol between two parties (Alice and Bob).
+An eavesdropper (Eve) is modeled performing a full intercept-resend attack on the transmitted qubits.

+Each channel segment introduces a bit-flip error with a probability that depends on the fiber length and the properties of the employed detectors (dark count probability and detection efficiency).

+The tool also supports the simulation of an **asymmetric network scenario**, where the **receiver devices** of the eavesdropper and Bob may have **different characteristics**.

+Finally, this implementation is designed to **localize the position of the eavesdropper** along the fiber, given the sampled QBER (Quantum Bit Error Rate) sample data, using either:
+- an **analytical/statistical method**, or
+- a **neural network–based approach**.

 ## Table of Contents
 - [Installation and Usage](#installation-and-usage)